East Toowoomba

 East Toowoomba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely affecting this region.
-Notable ones are Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), Fairleigh Residences, YWCA East Toowoomba Social and Affordable Housing, and AusRocks Brookview Quarry.
+AreaSearch has identified 14 projects that could influence this region.
+Notable ones include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), Fairleigh Residences, YWCA East Toowoomba Social and Affordable Housing, and AusRocks Brookview Quarry.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.